All Episodes

 Yes.

-Um, you know, anybody don't don't take this personally.
+You know, anybody, don't take this personally.

 Please don't.

-Anyone can call a radio show and say anything.
+Anybody can call a radio show and say anything.

-And I just want to establish I didn't think former CIA people could talk about it.
+And I just want to establish, I didn't think former CIA people could talk about it.

-Um yeah, I can.
+Yeah, I can.

-I've I've been gone for a number of years.
+I've been gone for a number of years.

-You can acknowledge you were there.
+Okay, you can acknowledge you were there.

-Okay, the um the NIEs are really puff pieces.
+Okay, the NIEs are really tough pieces.

 It's confidential or secret.